> Martin Carthy > Songs > The Cottage in the Wood

 In the days when journeymen tramped from town to town seeking work, the problem of accommodation at the end of their regulation 40 miles in a day was a constant worry.
 Undoubtedly many of these men harboured the kind of fantasies contained in this song collected in Leeds by Frank Kidson.
 Kidson’s Traditional Tunes prints two more Yorkshire versions of this song.

 Frank Hinchliffe sang It Hails, It Rains in a recording made by Mike Yates and Ruairidh and Alvina Greig at his home near Sheffield in July 1976.
-This recording was published a year later on his Topic album In Sheffield Park: Traditional Songs From South Yorkshire and in 2001 on the Musical Traditions anthology of songs and tunes collected by Mike Yates, Up in the North and Down in the South.
+This recording was published a year later on his Topic album of traditional songs from South Yorkshire, In Sheffield Park and in 2001 on the Musical Traditions anthology of songs and tunes collected by Mike Yates, Up in the North and Down in the South.
 Mike Yates noted in the latter album’s booklet:

 The local popularity of this song, which is also known as Forty Long Miles, among numerous other titles, has been comparatively well documented.
 S.O.
 Addy, the local folklorist and antiquarian, printed it in his Household Tales and Traditional Remains (1895) and R.A.
 Gatty, who collected in the area both on his own and with Ralph Vaughan Williams, noted it from the singing of Mrs Duckinfield of Treeton.
 Frank Kidson also found several versions in Yorkshire, and there are 50 entries in Roud.